 – Buying SSL certificate

 Important!
 Using SSL and Transport Layer Security (TLS) doesn’t guarantee the security of a website.They are hack-able.
-Remember all the government websites have these security processes and tool but still got hacked.
+Remember all the government websites have these security processes but still got hacked.

 First I scanned the entire domain and went through all folders and I found several viruses and PHP scripts.
 I didn’t destroy them, but saved them to track the hacker.